JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

    ```

 Depending on the variant, the build generates the framework into the `build/bin/native/debugFramework`
-or the `build/bin/native/releaseFramework` folder.
+or the `build/bin/native/releaseFramework` directories.
 Let's see what's inside.

 ## Generated framework headers